-If you have a sweet tooth, you might be worried about finding cavities next time you pay your dentist a visit.
-Luckily, there are a few things you can do to protect your teeth and still eat your favorite desserts.
+If you have a sweet tooth, you might be worried about finding cavities next time you visit your dentist.
+Luckily, you can do a few things to protect your teeth and still eat your favorite desserts.
 Try these ten easy tricks for eating sweets without ruining your teeth!

 1. Chew gum.

 Yes, you read that correctly.
 Certain chewing gums can actually help your teeth.
-Gum with the ingredient called xylitol helps to reduce the harmful bacteria in your mouth and boosts your saliva production (to rinse away food debris).
+Gum with the ingredient called xylitol helps reduce the harmful bacteria in your mouth and boosts your saliva production (rinse away food debris).
 So after your dessert, try chewing on a piece of gum!

 2. Drink water.